Top Content Title

 - Snowsuits are allowed but not expected.
 They can hinder movement so clothes that keep them dry but also allow movement is suggested.
 Consider light weight waterproof shells wearing layers of clothing underneath.

-- CSA approved helmet and full face mask
+- CSA certified hockey helmet with full face cage

 - This is a non-equipment class.
 Please wear comfortable athletic wear.